AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Background Related Works

-Cascaded \smodelnames, e.g., FunAudioLLM~\cite{FunAudioLLM}, Huggingface Speech-to-Speech~\cite{hf_speech_to_speech}, and GPT 3.5~\cite{chatgpt_voice}, are structured around text as the central intermediary, typically comprising three cascaded modules: an automatic speech recognition model, a (text-modality) LLM as the backbone, and a text-to-speech (TTS) model.
-The input audio is transcribed into text by the automatic speech recognition module, then the transcribed text is fed into the LLM to generate a text response which finally is converted back into audio through the TTS module.
-Typically, these modules in a cascaded \smodelname are standalone and trained independently.

-Although cascaded \smodelnames leverage the strong in-context capabilities of LLMs, they often suffer from the following four problems~\cite{WavChat24,sllm_survey}: (1) significant latency due to the sequential operation of the three modules; (2) information loss due to the inability to process non-text information; (3) cumulative error due to the propagated and cumulated error throughout the pipeline; and (4) limited interactivity due to the central text intermediary.
+\fu{1) Cascaded \smodelnames, e.g., FunAudioLLM~\cite{FunAudioLLM} and GPT 3.5~\cite{chatgpt_voice}, are structured around text as the central intermediary, typically cascading three standalone and independently trained modules:} an automatic speech recognition model, a (text-modality) LLM as the backbone, and a text-to-speech (TTS) model.
+Input audio is transcribed into text by the automatic speech recognition module, then transcribed text is fed into the LLM to generate a text response which finally is converted back into audio through the TTS module.
+Though cascaded \smodelnames leverage the strong in-context capabilities of LLMs, they often suffer from four issues~\cite{WavChat24,sllm_survey}: (1) significant latency due to sequential operation of three modules; (2) information loss due to inability to process non-text information; (3) cumulative error due to propagated and cumulated error throughout the pipeline; and (4) limited interactivity due to the central text intermediary.